treedledee/treedledee.github.io/_posts/2016-10-09-always-say-things-in-meetings.md

 me to jump in more and admitted to sometimes wandering away from the thread of the essential.

+My other epiphany came from polling other twenty-something female friends.
+They didn't speak up in meetings, either.
+And they were feeling the same pains.

+The truth was that I really _wanted_ to say more, I just didn't know how.

 So, I pushed myself to speak up.

+I started with questions.
+I let go of the idea of "stupid questions" and just allowed myself to run with whatever my brain gave me.
+Even with that small change, I saw leaps of improvement.

 Communicating whatever is on your mind is _so important_.